Floral morphology: Floral formula and diagram

 Floral diagram of Oxalis.
 It can be seen that the flower is hermaphrodite and actinomorphic, pentacyclic (i.e., it has 5 floral whorls) and pentamerous (each cycle is composed of five pieces).

-The floral diagram is a graphic representation of the arrangement of the floral parts and the arrangement of the different whorls, in a cross section of the flower.
-Each whorl is represented, by convention, with a concentric circumference around the gynoecium, indicated by a cut at the level of the ovary.
-The sepals are drawn as white lunules, the petals as black or sometimes colored lunules.
+A floral diagram is a graphic representation of the arrangement of the floral parts, and the arrangement of the different whorls, in cross section.
+Each whorl is represented, conventionally, by a concentric circumference around the gynoecium, indicated by a cut at the level of the ovary.
+The sepals are drawn as white lunules and the petals are black, or sometimes colored, lunules.
 The stamens are symbolized by cross sections of the anther, and the gynoecium is represented in the center of the diagram by a cross section of the ovary.
-Usually the pieces of one whorl alternate with the pieces of the previous whorl.
+Usually, the pieces of one whorl alternate with the pieces of the previous whorl.
 The stamens may be opposite or alternate with respect to the petals.
 The welding between the pieces of each whorl or of opposite whorls is indicated by dotted lines.

-By means of these diagrams the floral structure is well manifested, its symmetry is deduced from it, the number of members of each whorl, and in the case of the sepals and petals, their vernation, their welding or independence; of the androecium the relative position of the stamens with respect to the perianth, the concrescence or separation of the same, their union or autonomy with respect to the corolla and the introrse or extrorse position of the anthers.
+By means of these diagrams, the floral structure is well manifested and its symmetry is deduced, as is the number of members of each whorl and the vernation, welding or independence of the sepals and petals.
+From the androecium, one can determine the relative position of the stamens with respect to the perianth, the concrescence or separation of the same, their union or autonomy with respect to the corolla and the introrse or extrorse position of the anthers.
 From the gynoecium, the number of carpels and cavities in the ovary and the placentation of the ovules can be observed.

 The diagram above shows the floral diagram of Lilium, typical of the liliaceae family.
-The diagram shows that the flowers are hermaphrodites (have stamens and pistil), actinomorphics (have several planes of symmetry).
-The perigonium is formed by 6 tepals arranged in two trimerous whorls (that is, each of them is formed by three pieces), they are separated from each other and free from the other floral pieces (it is said, then, dialithepal).
-The androecium has 6 stamens arranged in 2 whorls also trimeres, the filaments are separated from each other and free from the other floral parts.
-The androcecium is diplostomatous (i.e. the outer whorl of stamens is opposite the outer tepals and the inner cycle is opposite the inner tepals).
-The gynoecium has superior ovary and is formed by 3 connate carpels, it is trilocular.
+The diagram shows that the flowers are hermaphrodites (have stamens and pistil) and actinomorphic (have several planes of symmetry).
+The perigonium is formed by 6 tepals, arranged in two trimerous (formed by three pieces) whorls, which are polyphyllous (separated from each other and free from the other floral pieces).
+The androecium has 6 stamens, also arranged in two trimerous whorls and the filaments are separated from each other and free from the other floral parts.
+The androecium is diplostomatous (the outer whorl of stamens is opposite the outer tepals and the inner cycle is opposite the inner tepals), has superior ovary and trilocular (is formed by 3 connate carpels).
 The ovule has axillary placentation.

 The floral formula is a way of symbolically representing the structure of a flower through the use of letters, numbers and other signs.
 Typically, the floral formula is used to represent the morphological characteristics of the flowers of a given plant family, rather than of a particular species.
 The following are the most commonly used symbols: